lubiah/kudadamold/src/routes/blog/_blog/getting-a-diary/index.md

 ---
 title: Getting a diary
-description: A blog post about diaries
+description: The importance of diaries and why you should get yourself one
 category: Personal
 image: https://kudadam.sirv.com/blog/person_writing.jpg
 keywords: